thomasnield/oreilly_bard_articles_thomasnield/bard_thomas_nield_6.md

 Okay, the third scene is much better.
 The visual of three kids playing with Jerome Powell and Wall Street Man action figures, and puppeting them in a battle of interest rates and taper tantrums is just comedic perfection.
 Massage this script a bit, get a small production budget, and you will have some high-quality YouTube or late-night content right here.

 To emphasize again, LLM's like Bard can do quite well merging two ideas together.
 If you take two things that normally do not go together (e.g. monetary policy and 90's toy commercials) you can create pretty original content.
 Even more, it can be an effective tool for exploring ideas and seeing if there is potential to lean into them more.
 To prevent bland and cliche outputs, do not be afraid to nudge the model with specific prompts and ideas (e.g. Wall Street Man having the "Taper Tantrum" superpower).
-Also, know when to continue iterating the model versus taking over manually and build on the material you have.
+Be explicit about the qualities you are looking for in the prompt (is it serious, funny, sad, over-the-top, etc?).
+Finally, know when to continue iterating the model versus taking over manually and build on the material you have.